-Efficient, because the technological component of the project tools, developed by GECO2, makes easier to use the credit market system.
+It is efficient, because the technological component of the project tools, developed by GECO2, makes easier to use the credit market system.
 Very simple operating tools like the calculators and an open registering and matchmaking platform, assure large accessibility, speed and participation.